Capturing reduced-order quantum many-body dynamics out of equilibrium via neural ordinary differential equations: Introduction

 In this paper, we embark on a study of quantum many-body systems out of equilibrium, viewed through \acp{2rdm}~\cite{donsa2023Nonequilibrium}.
 For this purpose, we investigate the dynamics of the paradigmatic Fermi-Hubbard model \cite{Qin2021}.
-Depending on the parameters, it shows a broad range of dynamics, reaching from weakly to strongly correlated.
+Depending on the parameters, it shows a broad range of dynamical regimes, reaching from weakly to strongly correlated, and from weak to strong excitation by tuning only two parameters.
+In the present work, we intentionally focus on small system sizes and comparatively simple lattice settings, since exact-reference data generation becomes rapidly more expensive with increasing system size and dimensionality.
+Within the computationally feasible regime, however, the study is already broad: we analyze over 300 distinct parameter configurations, each showing different dynamics and dynamical regimes.
 We demonstrate that neural \acp{ode} offer interesting insights: We find indications that time-local reconstructions of the \ac{3rdm} may only be possible in certain regimes in the parameter space.
 The infusion of physics knowledge is neither straightforward nor does prior physical information necessarily lead to better results.

 The structure of the paper is as follows: In Sec.~\ref{sec:methods} we briefly introduce the quenched Fermi-Hubbard model, which will be the system under investigation.
 We describe the equations of motion for the \ac{2rdm} and concisely revisit the cumulant reconstruction needed to close them.
 The neural \ac{ode} model used in this investigation is presented together with the data preprocessing.
 In Sec.~\ref{sec:results}, we first identify some structure in the parameter space of the Fermi-Hubbard model.
 This is used to investigate the performance of the neural \ac{ode} across the parameter plane.
 To improve the stability of the prediction, we enforce physical constraints in the loss.
 Last, we discuss the results and show perspectives for future investigations in Sec.~\ref{sec:discussion}.